KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 Both operations have to be performed to move an object.
 Fortunately, moves are usually faster than copies,

 Are moves faster than copies?
 This depends.
-Moves pay off for structures with indirection, (like vectors), since copying all f the data is not required (just pointers).
+Moves pay off for structures with indirection, (like vectors), since copying all of the data is not required (just pointers).
 However, moves _are_ copies for structures without pointers, since

 * If there is no "depth" to the structure, then there are no performance benefits to moves.